-Improving Your ChatGPT Prompts
+Improve Your ChatGPT Prompts (GPT-5.5 Rules, June 2026)

-Anyone using ChatGPT daily — writers, PMs, marketers, students, devs — who feels outputs are mid and can’t tell whether the problem is the model, the prompt, or the task.
+This guide is the 10-minute upgrade.
+It is for anyone using ChatGPT daily — writers, PMs, marketers, students, developers — who can’t tell whether a weak answer is the model’s fault, the prompt’s fault, or the task’s fault.
+Reach for it when:

-The four levers (add these, in this order)
+The four levers (add in this order)

 Before and after